nautsio/workshop-docker-consul/part2-consul.md

 !SUB
-We can use the `nslookup` tool to view DNS records
+We can use `nslookup` to check the DNS records
 ```
 root@fc2959ba5207:/# nslookup consul
 Server:   172.17.42.1